If you submit your own research proposal you should be aware of the following:

 How does your time plan roughly look like?

-If a PhD project is financed by the University of Amsterdam or by a grant given to the University of Amsterdam by a third party, the PhD degree is conferred at the University of Amsterdam.
+If a PhD project is financed by the University of Amsterdam or through a grant awarded to the University by a third party, the PhD degree is conferred by the University of Amsterdam.

-PhD candidates who are not employed by the AISSR but receive a scholarship pay a fee of €4.545 up to €15.000 annually (depending on the specific situation).
+PhD candidates who are not employed by the University of Amsterdam but receive a scholarship, pay a fee of €4.545 up to €15.000 annually (depending on the specific situation).
 This fee covers a variety of costs such as the selection procedure, supervision, PhD training (core courses, seminars) and a small research budget.
-Self-funded PhD’s can ask for a tuition fee waiver.

 Self-funded external PhDs can ask for a tuition fee waiver, but still need to bring their own budget to cover costs of living (see explanation below).

 If you have obtained a scholarship to pursue your PhD, please provide additional information about the conditions.

 What funding is obtained to cover the monthly allowance for the duration of the PhD trajectory (in general 4 years, full-time)?
 When you will be residing in Amsterdam this minimum monthly allowance is rated at €1,717.

 Scholarship and self-funded external PhDs will need a research budget of at least €9,000 for the whole PhD trajectory.